AlexisLeConte/IF-4-WS-Enginema/readme.md

 ## Contributing

 Contributions to the code or to the Wiki (documentation) must be done in english.
-Also, do not forget to update the Task Board.

 ### Contributing to the Wiki